 “Silent Hospital” mode also routes alert notifications from the patient care devices associated with a patient directly to the responsible nurse’s mobile communication device with the proper information for each event.
 In this mode, the nurse can use the mobile device to completely manage any alert so that there will be no alert sounds at the bedside (or central station).
 In addition, the nurse can also adjust alarm limits and other device settings using the mobile device (depending on how the ICU is configured).

 Given the success with the “Quiet Hospital” mode the staff decide to go one step further and enable “Silent Hospital” mode.
 The impact on Kelly is still meaningful since while Sam and other responsible caregivers were quite diligent about getting to the bedside to reset alerts at the device the occasional alarm sound was still annoying to him.
 The impact on Sam is more profound since she is less distracted and can stay at a patient’s bedside and manage Kelly’s devices as needed if in the middle of taking care of another patient.
 In this case she decides to adjust the heart rate alarm limits since Kelly is getting better and is moving around a little more creating the occasional false alarm.

-Use Case Analyses
+Use Case Presentation

 Alerting using SDC-SDPi+FHIR Technologies